MCSitar/colab_zirc_dims/README.md

 # colab_zirc_dims
-This repository contains code allowing measurement of the dimensions of zircons from LA-ICP-MS alignment images using Google Colab, w/ or w/o aid of RCNN segmentation.
+This repository contains code for dimensional anlaysis of zircons in LA-ICP-MS alignment images using Google Colab, with or without the aid of RCNN segmentation.
 Because processing is done in Google Colab, this method should be available to anyone with an internet connection.
 [Detectron2](https://github.com/facebookresearch/detectron2) was used for model training and is used for Colab implementation.

 ## Features
 The code in this repo enables organization (e.g., matching zircon mosaic images to .scancsv scanlists), data extraction (e.g., mapping shots to subimages of mosaics), and post-segmentation processing (e.g., extracting accurate zircon dimensions from segmentation masks) of mosaic-scanlist datasets.
 Said code currently only supports processing of images and scanlists from the [UA LaserChron Center](https://sites.google.com/laserchron.org/arizonalaserchroncenter/home), but may be updated in the ~near future to support processing of datasets from other LA-ICP-MS geochronology facilities.
 RCNN instance segmentation of zircons is handled by Detectron2 and implemented in ready-to-run Google Colab Notebooks (see 'Links').

-In datasets with good image quality and well exposed zircons (e.g., with full cross-sections visible above puck(s)), automated processing achieves measurements comparable to those produced by humans (with net error along long and short axes < .5 μm vs. humans in several tested datasets) in a fraction of the time.
+In datasets with good image quality and well-exposed zircons (i.e., with full cross-sections visible above puck(s)), automated processing achieves measurements comparable to those produced by humans (with net error along long and short axes < .5 μm vs. humans in several tested datasets) in a fraction of the time.
 See below for an example analysis of a single spot.

 ![Spot 315_cropped](https://user-images.githubusercontent.com/74220513/139790689-a68c5cf8-7c6b-4158-b555-76b6718673b8.png)